wso2/docs-ei/en/micro-integrator/docs/setup/user_stores/setting_up_ro_ldap.md

 				<code>username</code>
 			</td>
 			<td>
 				The username used to connect to the user store and perform various operations.
-This user does not need to be an administrator in the user store.
-However, the user requires permission to read the user list and user attributes, and to perform search operations on the user store.
+This user needs to be an administrator in the user store.
+That is, the user requires write permission to manage add, modify users and to perform search operations on the user store.
 			</td>
 		</tr>
 		<tr>